JetBrains/kotlin-web-site/docs/reference/generics.md

 fun replaceNullsWithDefaults<T : Any>(list : List<T?>) : List<T> {
   return list map {
     if (it == null)
-      T.default // Error.
-For now, we don't know if T's class object has such a property else it
+      T.default // Error: For now, we don't know if T's class object has such a property else it
   }
 }